Isis Highway

-The Isis Highway is a state highway in southern Queensland, Australia.
+The Isis Highway (not to be confused with ISIS), is a state highway in southern Queensland, Australia.
 The highway is relatively short, and runs for 137 km in a north-east / south-west direction between Bundaberg North and the Burnett Highway at Ban Ban Springs.
 The Isis Highway links the sugar producing Bundaberg and Fraser Coast regions with the cattle farming districts of the North Burnett.

 The highway takes its name from the Isis River, which flows between Childers and Burrum Heads.
 The highway also passes through a significant amount of the former Isis Shire local government area, of which Childers was the administrative centre.